itstanmaykumar/ankon-client-side/README.md

 # ankon Project Documentation

+Project Name: ANKON
 Live Site Link: https://ankon-e942d.web.app/

 ## Project Description in Brief

-It's a website where you find diffrent package paintings which you can buy.
+It's a website where you find diffrent reproduced paintings which you can buy.